 Pros of Buying Heavy Equipment

-- You Own an Asset: The equipment you purchase will be an asset on your balance sheet, and when you are done with it, you can sell it and recoup some of your initial investment.
+- You own an asset: The equipment you purchase will be an asset on your balance sheet, and when you are done with it, you can sell it and recoup some of your initial investment.
+Once you’ve paid for it, there are no ongoing payments.

 Cons of Buying Heavy Equipment

-- Higher Upfront Costs: Initially, it costs more to buy equipment than to lease it.
+- Higher upfront costs: Initially, it costs more to buy equipment than to lease it, even if you get a great deal on used equipment.
 This can keep you from buying exactly what you want or need and force you to settle for a less expensive piece of equipment.

 Pros of Leasing Heavy Equipment

-- Access to the Newest Technology: Once your lease is up, you are free to lease a newer model or try something new, and you aren’t saddled with a depreciated piece of equipment to sell.
+- Access to newer technology: Once your lease is up, you are free to lease a newer model or try something new, and you aren’t saddled with a depreciated piece of equipment to sell.
+(It may even be possible in some cases to upgrade to different equipment during the term of your lease.)

 Heavy Equipment Financing Tax Benefits

 If you buy or lease new equipment, you may be able to ease your tax burden with the IRS’ Section 179 deduction.
-Thanks to Section 179, you can deduct 100% of the purchase price of the equipment you buy or lease from your taxable income.
-The maximum deductible amount is $1 million while the allowable amount spent is capped at $2.5 million.
+Thanks to Section 179, your business may be able to deduct 100% of the purchase price of the equipment you buy or lease from your taxable income immediately rather than over time.
+The maximum deductible amount is $1,050,000 in 2021.

 Heavy Equipment Finance: How to Qualify